We are delighted to announce the recipients of the PHA 2018 awards.

 Tū Rangatira mō te Ora Award 2018

-This year the award went to Te Mata Rangatira-Hauraki Rangatahi Roopu.
-This organisation is focused on empowering a new generation of rangatahi leaders in the Hauraki area.
-They develop programmes to promote collective well being & development based on Haurakitanga.
+This year the award goes to Te Mata Rangatira-Hauraki Rangatahi Roopu.
+This remarkable organisation with the subtitle of Tupuna infused modern Swag is focused on empowering a new generation of rangatahi leaders in the Hauraki area.
+This is a rangatahi led initiative with leaders aged 13 to 18 developing programmes to promote collective wellbeing & development based on Haurakitanga.

 Me he koteo mau kupenga